cs220s25/Sydney-Riley-Project/README.md

    * On the left, click on "Instances" and then click on "Launch instances".
    * Name the instance anything you want (e.g. DBot EC2 Instance).
    * Keep all the settings default except:
    * Under section "Key pair", select `vockey`.
    * Under section "Firewall" make sure `Allow SSH traffic from` is checked off.
    * Under "Advanced Details" section, select `LabInstanceProfile` under "IAM instance profile".
-   	* Upload or copy and paste information from `userData.sh` into "User data" section.
+   * Upload or copy and paste information from `userDataAWS.sh` into "User data" section.
    * Click "Launch instance" and reload "Instances" page to show newly created instance is running.

 2. Connect to EC2 Instance.